ruslanmv/ruslanmv.github.io/_posts/2022-04-11-The-best-binary-Machine-Learning-Model.md

 What it does mean that?
 This mean that when you have several features and they are **independent,** they are not correlated, and  none of the attributes are irrelevant and assumed to be contributing **Equally** to the outcome.

 Due to the independence assumption is never correct we call Naive.
 This model works particularly well with natural language processing (NLP) problems.
+Because we can assume

+1. The order of the words in document X makes no difference but repetitions of words do. (**Bag of Words assumption** )
+2. Words appear independently of each other, given the document class (**Conditional Independence** ).

 There are different types , among common types are: